Brooklyn Beckham reveals he has 70 tattoos dedicated to wife Nicola Peltz

 Related: Brooklyn Beckham wants 10 kids with wife Nicola Peltz!

-Brooklyn Peltz Beckham has revealed that he’s gotten 70 tattoos in honour of his wife, Nicola Peltz Beckham, and detailed what her sweet reaction to all that ink has been.
+Brooklyn Peltz Beckham has revealed that he’s got 70 tattoos in honour of his wife, Nicola Peltz Beckham, and detailed what her sweet reaction to all that ink has been.

-For example, he has the word “married” tattooed on the left side of his hand, which he said that he didn’t even think about getting until “five months” after his wedding.
+For example, he told USA Today he has the word “married” tattooed on the left side of his hand, which he said that he didn’t even think about getting until “five months” after his wedding.

 “I kind of was just like, ‘Oh, we’re married, why not?’” he explained.
 “It wasn’t a thing I thought about for months.
 I got married five months ago, why not?”

-According to Beckham, everytime he has surprised the Transformers: Age Of Extinction star with a new tattoo in honour of her, she has “got tears in her eyes”.
+According to Beckham, every time he has surprised the Transformers: Age of Extinction star with a new tattoo in her honour, she has “got tears in her eyes”.

 “She always cries when I get her another tattoo,” he explained.
 “I always love to surprise her with new ink.”